hemant298268/mod-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

+## Objective
+Create a simple angular front end that fetches a list of images and text from micro service and refreshed them periodically nothing much can be done at this point except to showcase your resume and inventory in future, it can be improved to create some edit functions as well

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.